profectus-engine/profectus-docs/docs/guide/important-concepts/coercable.md

 ## Render Functions (JSX)

 You can provide a render function and it will be wrapped in a component as well.
 The intended use for this is to write JSX inside a function, which will get automatically converted into a render function.
 You can read more about that process on the Vue docs on [Render Functions & JSX](https://vuejs.org/guide/extras/render-function.html#render-functions-jsx).
 Note that JSX must be returned in a function - it does not work "standalone".
 The CoercableComponent type will enforce this for you.
+Also of note is that you can use `<>` and `</>` as wrappers to render multiple elements without a containing element, however keep in mind an empty JSX element such as `jsx(() => <></>)` is invalid and will fail to render.

 JSX can use imported components, making this suited for writing the display properties on things like Tabs or Layers.
 There are also built-in functions to `render` features (either as their own or in a layout via `renderRow` and `renderCol`), so you don't need to import the Vue component for every feature you plan on using.